misiektoja/spotify_monitor/docs/configuration.md

 You can pass the credentials with `--lastfm-api-key`, `--scrobble-client-id` and `--scrobble-refresh-token` instead.
 Use `--scrobble-redirect-uri` if the app does not register the default redirect.
 Private values passed as arguments may remain visible in shell history or process listings.

-The default alert requires five consecutive unmatched completed plays.
-The oldest of those plays must be at least 20 minutes old.
-This tolerates short Last.fm delays and occasional missing scrobbles.
-A **Missing scrobbles** result means those thresholds were met.
-It does not establish that either service is unavailable or that the integration is disconnected.
-Alerts identify the earliest missing play in the current comparison and list up to five of the most recent missing plays.
-Console alerts print each event once with the next check time.
-Failed delivery retries name the pending channel without repeating the event.
-Scheduled reminders still include the current missing-play evidence.
-Email subjects and webhook titles keep the event and profile details without a program-name prefix.
+The default alert requires five consecutive unmatched completed plays with the oldest at least 20 minutes old.
+This tolerates short Last.fm delays and occasional missing scrobbles. **Missing scrobbles** means these thresholds were met, but does not identify the cause.
+Alerts name the earliest missing play in the current comparison and list up to five recent missing plays.
 The relevant settings are:

 | Setting | One-run option | Default | Purpose |
 | --- | --- | ---: | --- |